convince-project/smc_storm/docs/source/tutorials.rst

 Examples
 ++++++++

-Here are reported some examples using the model provided in the `test/test_files` folder
+Here some examples are provided, to show how to run smc_storm on the exemplary models provided in the `test/test_files` folder:

 .. code-block:: bash